Mudlarking The Mind

-The reality of psychotherapy is that it is more like finding a broken Victorian clay pipe in an undisturbed neolithic tomb.
-Nothing is straightforward, it is certainly not linear and the goal is not the obvious solution.
+The reality of psychotherapy is that it is more like finding a broken Victorian clay pipe in an undisturbed Neolithic tomb.
+Nothing is straightforward, it is certainly not linear, and the goal is not the obvious solution.

 It was a clay pipe that I found as I wandered down to the Thames foreshore in Greenwich five years ago.
 I had never seen a pipe shaped like this before, it had a small bowl which I later found out meant it was manufactured during Shakespeare’s time.
-There scattered amongst the mud and pebbles at low tide was a veritable treasure trove of lost and discarded pieces of history: beautiful hand-made iron nails from 18th century galleons, vulcanite stoppers, a glass marble from a Cobb bottle, fragments of Delft pottery.
+There scattered amongst the mud and pebbles at low tide was a veritable treasure trove of lost and discarded bits of history: beautiful hand-made iron nails from 18th century galleons, vulcanite stoppers, a glass marble from a Cobb bottle, fragments of Delft pottery.

-A mudlark is someone who scavenges for usable debris in the mud of a river or harbour and whilst this conjures up images of Victorian urchins waist deep in filth and detritus, these days children are not encouraged to go onto the foreshore without supervision and protective clothing.
+A mudlark is someone who scavenges for usable debris in the mud of a river or harbour, and whilst this conjures up images of Victorian urchins waist deep in filth and detritus, these days children are not encouraged to go onto the foreshore without supervision and protective clothing.
 However my inner child continues to be inspired, come rain, snow or blistering sunshine.

-The origins of the River Thames go back 170million years to the jurassic period.
-In pre-celtic times, it was known as Tame or Teme, which means ‘darkness’, in the sense of something holy and mysterious.
+The origins of the River Thames go back 170million years to the Jurassic period.
+In pre-Celtic times, it was known as Tame or Teme, which means ‘darkness’, in the sense of something holy and mysterious.

 As with many ancient gods, the waters can be benevolent or wrathful.
 The tides give and take.
 People who use the river need to treat it with respect and those that don’t should be warned.
 Votive objects associated with ancient rituals still end up in the Thames and during festivals such as Diwali and Krishna Janmashtami offerings and statues of deities can be found washed up on the foreshore.